 If a student becomes ill during a part of the test, the student should be excused until he or she is well enough to continue.
-For the Performance Test, the principal should estimate the time that the student had remaining to complete that part of the test.
+The principal should estimate the time that the student had remaining to complete that part of the test.
 When the student is well enough to complete the test (and as long as the testing or makeup period has not ended), the student may be given the remaining time for that part.
-For the Written Test, the student should be given the time needed to complete the test.
-When finishing the test, the student must be closely supervised so that he or she does not go back to previously finished questions on the test.
+When the student is finishing the test, the student must be closely supervised so that he or she does not go back to previously completed questions on the test.